Athens (Piraeus)

 Ferry from Athens (Piraeus) to Kythira

-2 operators sail this route Lane Sea Lines & SeaJets and runs throughout the year.
-Athens (Piraeus) Kythira ferries cost between £37 and £252, depending on ticket details.
+SeaJets provides the ferry from Athens (Piraeus) to Kythira.
+Athens (Piraeus) Kythira ferries cost between £36 and £165, depending on ticket details.
 Prices exclude any service fees.
-Ferry timetables change seasonally use our Deal Finder to get live pricing and availability for Athens (Piraeus) Kythira ferries.
+Ferry timetables change seasonally, use our Deal Finder to get live pricing and availability for Athens (Piraeus) Kythira ferries.

 Athens (Piraeus) Kythira Ferry Times